The Antitrust Economics of Two-Sided Markets

 Number of Pages in PDF File: 95

-Keywords: antitrust, market structure, chicken-and-egg, pricing strategy, network effect, monopoly
+Keywords: antitrust, two-sided markets, multi-sided markets, competition policy, market structure, chicken-and-egg, pricing strategy, network effects, monopoly, multi-sided platforms, payment cards